-Additional information and policies in reference to clinical attendance is published in the Respiratory Care Program Student Handbook.
+Additional information and policies in reference to clinical attendance are published in the Respiratory Care Program Student Handbook.

 Missed Clinic Day Policy:

-Please note, calls to report an absence must be made at least one hour prior to scheduled time for the Practicum.
-An absence not reported by this procedure will be recorded on the Clinical Incident Form as outlines in the Respiratory Care Program Student Handbook.
-The Director of Clinical Education may take extenuating circumstances into account.
+Please note, calls to report an absence must be made at least one hour prior to the scheduled time for the Practicum.
+An absence not reported by this procedure will be recorded on the Clinical Incident Form as outlined in the Respiratory Care Program Student Handbook.
+The Director of Clinical Education may consider extenuating circumstances.
 An adverse decision, as a result of missed clinic time or failure to report missed hours timely, may be appealed to the Program Director.

-Additional information and policies in reference to clinical attendance is published in the Respiratory Care Program Student Handbook.
+Additional information and policies in reference to clinical attendance are published in the Respiratory Care Program Student Handbook.

 It is equally important that a student be punctual to the clinical site.
 In order for the student to obtain maximum benefit from the Clinical Practicum, they must be present for the report given at the change of shift.
 Late is defined as arriving at the clinical site fifteen minutes past the scheduled time for the Practicum.
 However, if a student arrives later than thirty minutes past the scheduled time for the Practicum, he/she may not be allowed to stay for that clinical day.
 If a student must be late for clinical it is their responsibility to contact the site prior to the scheduled time for Practicum.

-After contacting appropriate person within the specified time, the student must be present within one hour of scheduled time for the Practicum.
+After contacting the appropriate person within the specified time, the student must be present within one hour of the scheduled time for the Practicum.
 Depending on the area of rotation and the circumstances, an alternative assignment may be made.
-If a student is habitually late the instructor and/or the Clinical Director will counsel them.
+If a student is habitually late, the instructor and/or the Clinical Director will counsel them.

 If the student does not report tardiness to the appropriate person, an absence will be recorded.
-The Director of Clinical Education will take extenuating circumstances into account.
+The Director of Clinical Education will consider extenuating circumstances.
 Every two days a student is late, an unexcused absence will be recorded.

 It is equally important that all students remain at their clinical site for the entire designated time.
 If the student must leave early for any reason, the student must call the Clinical Director.
 Students may be required to make up any missed hours.